openedx/open-edx-proposals/oep-template.rst

 clearly explain why the existing achictecture or process is inadequate to address the problem that the OEP solves, or why Open edX would be significantly improved by adopting the best practice.
-OEP submissions without sufficient motivation may be rejected outright.
+OEP submissions without sufficient motivation are unlikely to be accepted.

 Rationale